Mykolaiv Oblast: Postwar period

-During the 2022 Russian invasion of Ukraine, the Russian army invaded the province from Kherson Oblast, attacking as far northwest as Voznesensk.
-They were repulsed at Voznesensk, and their attempt to take Mykolaiv failed.
-From April 2022, almost all of the province was under Ukrainian control, apart from the extreme south-east and the Kinburn peninsula.
-When Russia annexed Kherson Oblast in September 2022, it incorporated the occupied areas of Mykolaiv Oblast.
-A Ukrainian military official announced a Russian withdrawal from Mykolaiv Oblast on 10 November 2022.
+During the 2022 Russian invasion of Ukraine, the Russian army invaded the oblast from Kherson Oblast, advancing as far northwest as Voznesensk.
+Russian forces were repulsed at Voznesensk, and their attempt to capture Mykolaiv also failed.
+From April 2022, almost all of the oblast remained under Ukrainian control, apart from the extreme southeast and the Kinburn Peninsula.
+When Russia announced the annexation of Kherson Oblast in September 2022, its claims incorporated Russian-occupied areas of Mykolaiv Oblast.
+A Ukrainian military official announced the Russian withdrawal from Mykolaiv Oblast on 10 November 2022.

-On 4–5 July 2022 during an international Ukraine Recovery Conference (URC 2022) in Lugano, Switzerland pledged to support the rebuilding of Mykolaiv region.
+On 4–5 July 2022, during the international Ukraine Recovery Conference in Lugano, Switzerland pledged to support the reconstruction of Mykolaiv Oblast.